mario-deluna/php-glfw/docs/getting-started/window-creation.md

 ```

 `$window` is now an instance of the `GLFWwindow` class, which holds the internal resource to the actual window.

+The first two parameters are the width and height of the window in pixels.
+The third parameter is the title of the window.
+If the window creation fails, the function returns `NULL` and we throw an exception.

 ## Binding GL Context